 The form and content of the declaration and the period for making such a declaration which are to be specified for the purposes of paragraph 8.7.1 above shall be specified and published by the Trust from time to time and shall be so published not less than 56 days prior to an election.

+Members Meetings

+The Trust shall hold a members meeting (called the annual members meeting) within nine months of the end of each financial year.
+The annual members meeting shall be open to members of the public.
+The Trust may combine a General Meeting of the Council of Governors with the annual members meeting.

 Council of Governors

 The Trust is to have a Council of Governors, which shall comprise both elected and appointed governors.